Escape to Laois – 48 Hours

 A short stroll onto the main street where a there are some quant boutique style shops and the beautiful Nook and Cranny gift shop, you will not be able to leave with out a small momento.
 Pop into the car now for a short 10 minute drive on the N80 to the Rock of Dunamase, this stunning castle gives great views across the fertile countryside.
 If you listen closely you might hear the battle cry of a Viking warrior, or even the ominous thunder of approaching raiders on horseback.
 Next stop is the historic village of Stradbally where you will be spoiled with organic burgers in Stradbally Fayre.
 The home of Electric Picnic it is hard to imagine this village full of 55,000 festival goers.
 Back in the car and 10 minutes you arrive at Timahoe Heritage Centre and Round Tower.
 Hear the stories of monks and vikings.
 There is a great playground here for the family.

-On a sunny day you could travel cross country and visit Ballinakill Outdoor Pool.
-Have a splash and for our final stop there is nothing like a walk along the banks of the Nore in Durrow village.
+For our final stop there is nothing like a walk along the banks of the Nore in Durrow village.
 This peaceful and gentle walk is perfect before the journey home.

 Download a treasure map for the whole family.